SaratogaMSET/RoborioOpenCV2016/README.md

 >If using windows you can use WinSCP, if using linux or putty use rsync instead of cp command because the files contain symlinks.
 You will have to install rsync on the Rio first using opkg update, opkg install rsync, while connected to the internet.
 TO CONNECT TO THE INTERNET (this is how we did it, one of many ways)
 - Connect the RoboRIO to a Windows computer using an Ethernet cable
 - Go to Network settings and turn on Wifi Sharing
 - Now the RoboRIO should have Internet!
+If not, try a different computer and follow the same steps

 ### To use in Java with Eclipse
 1. Create a new Java WPILIB Robot Project